NordicTrack RW200 Rower Review

 While there are some cool features about the RW200 monitor, it just doesn’t compare to the monitors found on the Concept2 Model D or the Stamina Avari Programmable Magnetic Rower.

-However, if you add in the benefits of the iFIT program, then things get a little more interesting.
+Having said that, if you add in the benefits of the iFIT program, then things get a little more interesting.
 The iFIT program does make the monitor better than the Stamina Avari but it will be an additional cost each month.

 (Back to Top)